sitashmarajbhandari7879/Basic_Data_Analysis_Python/README.md

-# Ufo_Sightings
+# Data Analysis using Python

-Data analysis on ufo sightings using python
+Exploring different kinds of dataset using basic Python